 Sometimes I feel like I don’t know anything at all about popular music.
 Maybe you feel that way too—like I don’t know anything at all about popular music.
 I just don’t understand how a hate-filled sicko like Eminem can be revered by millions.
-Or how a band as consistently lame as Wide Mouth Mason can be touted as one of this country’s best.
-Then again, if those are the only acts I can think of right now that really bug me, what am I whining about?
+Then again, if that’s the only act I can think of right now that really bugs me, what am I whining about?

 Steve Earle Transcendental Blues It’s a long way from “Copperhead Road” to the streets of Dublin, but the irrepressible Earle makes a triumphant detour into Celtic territory, with help from accordionist Sharon Shannon and tin-whistle ace Dan Gillis.

 John Hiatt Crossing Muddy Waters Bluegrass- and gospel-tinged folk music is not my usual cuppa beer, but Hiatt’s engrossing tales of life’s trials and tribulations made a believer out of me.